krishnanari/youtube/README.md

 Data Analysis
 The project provides comprehensive data analysis capabilities using Streamlit. users can create interactive gain insights from the collected data.

-• Channel Analysis:
+Channel Analysis:
 Channel analysis includes insights on playlists, videos, subscribers, views, likes, comments, and durations.
 Gain a deep understanding of the channel's performance and audience engagement through detailed summaries.

-• Video Analysis:
+Video Analysis:
-Video analysis focuses on views, likes, comments, and durations, enabling both an overall channel and specific channel perspectives.
+Video analysis focuses on views, likes, dislike, comments, and durations enabling both an overall channel and specific channel perspectives.

 Contributing:
 Contributions to this project are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to submit a pull request.